spectrocloud/librarium/docs/docs-content/integrations/kubernetes-edge.md

 ## Prerequisites

-- A minimum of 2 CPU and 4GB Memory.
+- A minimum of 2 CPU and 4 GB Memory.

 ## Parameters